-In March of this year, as shelter in place orders kicked in, I started my pitch deck and brought together my founding team.
+In March of 2020, as shelter in place orders kicked in, I started my pitch deck and brought together my founding team.

 Even for someone with experience raising money, that timing was…not great.
 Nevertheless, we went for it.